What does a Division Chief do?

 - Bachelor's degree in a relevant field; Master's degree preferred.

-- A minimum of 10 years of experience in a leadership role within the relevant industry.
+- Minimum of 10 years of experience in a leadership role within the relevant industry.

-- Proven track record of strategic planning, operational management, and team leadership.
+- Proven track record of successful strategic planning and execution.

 - Strong financial acumen and experience in budget management.